 Each jacket we tested delivered some level of warmth.
-We generally found that synthetic and insulated models with low fill powers lacked considerable warmth and were among the lowest, in regards to warmth, among contenders in our testing.
+We found that synthetic and insulated models with low fill powers lacked considerable warmth and were among the lowest, in regards to warmth, among contenders in our testing.
 The Arc'teryx Sylva Parka

 is a synthetically insulated winter option, complete with 140g of Coreloft synthetic insulation.
-It's not the best parka for weather below 25F or for super cold snow storms, but we were impressed with how well it performed while blocking wind and keeping our core warm.
+It's not the best parka for weather below 25F or super cold snow storms, but we were impressed with how well it performed while blocking wind and keeping our core warm.
 Compared to the Helly Hansen Long Belfast

 , with only 60g Primaloft synthetic fill, the Arc'teryx Sylva Parka

 was much warmer, but not as waterproof.

 The North Face Thermoball Parka

 and the Columbia Mighty Lite

 were two other synthetic jackets we tested.
 While they were both surprisingly warm, they were not as toasty as the jackets that were insulated with thick down and high fill powers, such as the Canada Goose Camp